splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-concepts/04-parameter.md

 <div class="caption"><span class="caption-figure-nbr">Listing 5.x: </span>Parameter Tests</div>

 The `print_equation` procedure accepts three parameters: `m`, `x`, and `c`.
 This means that when `print_equation` is called, it must be passed three argument value.
 The first value will be passed to the `m` parameter, the second to `x`, and the third to `c`.

+You can also look at the example code in the [functions page](../04-function-decl).
+Both the `square` and `point_in_circle` functions accept parameters in order to achieve their tasks.
+The `square` function needs to be told the value you want to square, while the `point_in_circle` needs to know the location of the point (`pt_x` and `pt_y`) and the location and size of the circle (`c_x`, `c_y`, `c_radius`).

+The great thing about parameters is that it really helps you generalise what your function can do.
+By accepting a value parameter, the `square` function can be used to square any `double` value.
+Similarly, by accepting parameters for the point and circle, the `point_in_circle` function can work for any point in any circle.

 **TODO: Add slider here**